razi90/fidenaro-docs/docs/mechanics.md

 NAV = \sum _ { i = 1} ^ { m } asset_i * price_i
 $$

-3. Your vault share % is calculated:
+3. Your vault share ratio is calculated:
 $$
 DepositRatio = \frac{Deposit}{NAV}
 $$

-4. New vault shares are issued to the depositor:
+4. New vault shares are issued to the depositor based on the DepositRatio.
+This ratio determines the proportion of new shares relative to the total existing shares:
 $$
 NewlyIssued = DepositRatio * TotalShares
 $$

 ### Future advancements

-* Allow the user to deposit into a vault with a wider range of assets besides FUSD.
+* Allow the user to deposit funds into a vault with a wider range of assets besides FUSD.
-* Implement *Proportional Contribution Approach* for fairer distibution of shares.
+* Implementing a Proportional Contribution Approach will ensure each depositor's share more accurately reflects their contribution to the vault's total value, especially in cases of significant deposits.

 <!-- Proportional Contribution Approach -->